In England, if you have a fixed-term tenancy, the rent can only be increased during the fixed period if your agreement contains a rent review clause.

 - Check if you have your landlord’s contact details.
 The suggestion of raising the rent often comes from the letting agent (who’d bag a higher commission) and landlords tend to be more sympathetic.
 Letting agents are legally obliged to provide you with the landlord’s name and address if requested in writing (read more).

 - What rent do they want?
 Research what similar properties are being advertised nearby and make a note of any that are cheaper than the proposed rent.
-If your landlord says their costs are going up, bear in mind that less than half of private rented properties has a mortgage, so there should be other landlords out there who aren't under that pressure.
+If your landlord says their costs are going up, bear in mind that fewer than half of private rented properties have a mortgage, so there should be other landlords out there who aren’t under that pressure.
 If your landlord is blaming mortgage costs, you could check what they paid for the property on the Land Registry.
 You can also find how your rent compares on this government local housing allowance checker.

 - Is it affordable?
-If the rent goes up, is there a risk you'd fall behind and leave the landlord short of cash?
+If the rent goes up, is there a risk you’d fall behind and leave the landlord short of cash?
 If someone else takes it could they afford the rent?
 Rent is considered affordable if it is less than a third of your income (though letting agents tend to use 40%).
-Statistics on local salaries are published by the Office for National Statistics (ONS).
+Statistics on local salaries are published by the Office for National Statistics (ONS) – see Table 10.

 - Have you been a reliable tenant?
 Threatening to move out is your strongest bargaining chip.
 Your landlord wouldn’t want to take a risk on an unknown tenant, especially when they would have to pay to advertise the property, miss out on rent for several weeks and then (thanks to the letting fees ban) cover the cost of starting the new tenancy.